St Arnaud One Off Pottery Wheel Workshop

 You're in St. Arnaud and is looking for some activities in the area?

-What's Included:
+What’s included:

-• All clay and materials
+• All clay, tools, and materials

 Pottery is a wonderfully rewarding craft, but it can also be unpredictable.
 By choosing to work with clay, you’re stepping into a creative process full of variables, many of which are beyond my control.